 - Respiratory diseases

 Bariatric doctor Ragui Sadek and our expert team of weight-loss specialists at Advanced Surgical & Bariatrics of NJ, PA stand ready to assess whether you’d make a good candidate for their non-surgical weight loss program.
-If you have a body mass index (BMI) between 30 and 40, a safe, effective non-surgical weight-loss treatment may be a way to get the best results.
+If you have a body mass index (BMI) between 30 and 40, you may benefit most from a safe, effective non-surgical weight-loss treatment..
 Most people with a BMI of 40 or more most likely need weight loss surgery, such as:

 What’s Involved with the Non-Surgical Procedure

-Not everyone needs or qualifies for surgery, making the alternative non-surgical weight loss balloon a viable option.
-Once your bariatric specialist determines that this is the best course for you, you’re prepared for the procedure, which follows several steps:
+Not everyone needs or qualifies for surgery, making the alternative non-surgical weight loss procedures such as the balloon a viable option.
+Once your bariatric specialist determines that a balloon is the best option for you, you’re prepared for the procedure, which follows several steps:

 - At the non-surgical weight loss center near you, you’re given a sedative.

-- Then your doctor pushes a thin tube with the silicone balloon down your throat into your stomach.
+- Then your doctor advances a thin tube with the silicone balloon down your throat into your stomach.

 - Using an endoscope, a flexible tube with a camera, the silicone balloon is placed in the best location in your stomach.